 One host leans Republican, the other leans Democrat.
 Sarah Stewart Holland and Beth Silvers started Pantsuit Politics in order to role model what it is like to have a grace filled, nuanced conversation with someone you disagree with on political issues.

-Using the Sermon the Mount as the base pastor and author Mike Erre makes the case that Christianity is a political entity.
+Using the Sermon on the Mount as the base pastor and author Mike Erre makes the case that Christianity is a political entity.
 Note that there are two swear words in the podcast.